 The Oversight Committee members represent a wide range of disability and advocacy sectors, bringing their own experience of disability or experience of going through the AAT process.

 The Independent Expert Review program was established to help reduce the number of cases needing to go through to an Administrative Appeals Tribunal (AAT) hearing.
 The Independent Expert Review involves the referral of a matter to an Independent Expert, who will recommend an appropriate outcome of the matter.
 The IER program was developed in consultation with disability advocates and community stakeholder groups.
-Details about the IER Program are here [insert link]
+View details about the IER Program.

 A monthly communique summarising information from that month’s meetings will be published below: